top of page

 ** Full-time students must submit copy of current student ID

 One discount per application.
 A limited number of reduced-fee registrations will be available for those with true financial need.
 The number and amount of these reduced-fee registrations will be based on the overall enrollment of the conference relative to the number of applicants seeking reductions.
-To inquire, please contact the Director of Administration, Tanya Lewis, at csgssweekend@gmail.com before registering.
+To inquire, please contact the Director of Administration, Hannah Goldstein, at csgssweekend@gmail.com before registering.
 Please be prepared to submit a written, clear, and compelling explanation of your financial need.

 Readings